10 Tips for How to Get Through Nursing School Successfully

 5. Ask Questions and Seek Support

-One way to get through nursing school successfully is to rely on others for support as much as possible.
-Asking questions not only aids your understanding, but it also invites others to share and speak out when they are confused.
+One way to succeed in nursing school is to rely on others for support.
 By asking questions, you foster an atmosphere of collaboration and community support.

-At University of St. Thomas ABSN, we are committed to every student’s success and wellbeing.
-Our instructors, faculty and tutors want you to reach out and ask questions.
-You can count on our nursing faculty and instructors to be available online, over the phone and in-person.
-If you find that you need assistance, our academic success coaches will sit down with you and help you form a personalized study plan.
+At the University of St. Thomas ABSN, you can count on our nursing faculty and instructors to be available online, over the phone, and in person.
+Our academic success coaches will help you form a personalized study plan if you need assistance.

 Not sure who to contact if you need some help?
-Here are 7 nursing student resources.
+Here are seven nursing student resources.

 6. Prioritize Personal Wellness

-During an ABSN program, it can be easy to focus so much on school that it consumes your entire life.
 While it’s vital to spend enough time studying, it’s not healthy or necessary to spend all your time studying.
-Remember, your own needs are also a priority.

 7. Care for Your Life Outside of Nursing School

-Take time to evaluate your personal priorities.
+Take time to evaluate your priorities.
 What activities or people do you value most?
 What do you consider a beneficial use of your free time?
-Narrow your list down to the top few, and then add these priorities to your schedule.
+Narrow your list to the top few and add these priorities to your schedule.

-For example, if getting coffee with your sister every Saturday is something you enjoy, then put it in your schedule.
+For example, if getting coffee with your sister every Saturday is something you enjoy, put it in your schedule.
 If going to your child’s recital is important to you, make time for it.
-Make time for listening to music, reading a good book, or watching an episode of your favorite show.
+Make time to listen to music, read a good book, or watch an episode of your favorite show.
 Don’t neglect the things and people you love while in nursing school; find a balance that works for you.

 8. Focus on the Your Goals

-You likely began considering nursing because you want to do something meaningful in your life, and you enjoy contributing to people’s health and wellbeing.
+You likely began considering nursing because you want to do something meaningful in your life and enjoy contributing to people’s health and well-being.

 When you jump into nursing school, try not to get so weighed down by the to-do lists and studying that you forget the purpose of it all.
 You are in nursing school because of your passion for helping people and making a positive difference in their lives.

-Once you begin your clinical placements, use these not only as a learning experience, but also as a place to refuel.
-Pay attention to the patients you meet, listen to their stories and remember the role you played in their recovery.
+Once you begin your clinical placements, use these as a learning experience and a place to refuel.
+Pay attention to the patients you meet; listen to their stories and remember your role in their recovery.
 They are the reason you want to become an excellent nurse.
-Your hard work will pay off because you will get to spend your career doing what you love.

 Help stay focused on your future as a nurse by exploring a day in the life of a nurse.